benfinkelshtein/SINGLE/README.md

 * `--l_inf`: `L_inf` value, only for datasets that are represented in tf-idf (and not in many-hot-vec)

+* `--l_0`: The limit on the ratio of attributes used in the attack

 * `--targeted`: a bool flag that changes the attack to a targeted attack

 * `--distance` (ONLY FOR THE DISTANCE ATTACK): the maximum distance

 * `--seed`: a seed for reproducability

+Note: Every combination of attack mode and GNN is available, except for the combination of Edge attacks+Robust GCN

 ## Citation
 If you want to cite this work, please use this bibtex entry: